MicrosoftDocs/VBA-Docs/excel/Concepts/programming-for-the-single-document-interface-in-excel.md

 The new Single Document Interface in Excel 2013 makes it easy to work with multiple workbooks.
 You can even drag the workbooks to different monitors for convenience.
 You just need to remember that there is only one top-level window and one ribbon UI menu per workbook.
 This may require that you update any existing code to cache the state of controls and settings as you move from workbook to workbook.

 ## See also

-Find addition information on the topics discussed in this article at the following locations.

 - [Open Excel workbooks in separate windows and view them side by side](https://blogs.office.com/b/microsoft-excel/archive/2013/02/07/open-multiple-excel-files-in-separate-windows-and-view-them-side-by-side.aspx)
 - [Excel 2013 single document interface (SDI): How to rebuild your task panes to support it](https://www.add-in-express.com/creating-addins-blog/2013/02/28/excel2013-single-document-interface-task-panes/)